weiserlab/ambuj/index.md

 * [Q4 2019] Uppsala University Innovation appreciated our battery-free sensing work with Attractive Innovation Award and selected it among Top 15 projects from the University!
 Find the press release here
 * [Q4 2019] For my doctoral dissertation work, I received the prestigious ABB Research Award 2019.
 The award includes endowment  valued at 300,000 USD.

-## Research Interest

-In the past decade, I have primarily focused on **wireless**, **networking**, and **embedded systems** and their intersection with other domains.
-My research work often involves combining aspects of electronics, communications and computer science.

 ### Get to know more about my research (2019 ABB Research Award Video):
 <div class="analytis">